 Default.
 You can assign each collider component to one layer.
 An entity can have multiple collider components assigned to different layers.

-In O3DE Editor, choose Tools, PhysX Configuration.
+In O3DE Editor, from the Tools menu, choose PhysX Configuration.

 Type the name of the layer into an available text field.
 Layer names must be 32 characters or less.

-- If an entity with a PhysX Collider component is selected in the viewport and you use the PhysX Configuration window to create, rename, or delete a collision layer, the changes do not appear in the Entity Inspector.
-To see the changes, deselect and reselect the entity in the viewport.
+- If you create, rename, or delete a collision layer while an entity with a collider assigned to the layer is selected, the changes don’t appear in the Entity Inspector.
+To see the changes, deselect and reselect the entity to refresh the component interface.